 The Washington Post regrets the error, and District Liner Fellenz regrets that somewhere in Alexandria there lives a hipster who is too poor to own a TV set."

-9. That "very nice" telegram from Elvis Presley was not from Elvis Presley.
+9. That "very nice" telegram THe Beatles received from Elvis Presley did not come from Elvis Presley.

 Wasn't it nice that Elvis Presley kicked off The Beatles's American "debut" with a personal telegram?
 Just before John, Paul, George and Ringo took the stage, Ed Sullivan announced that he had received a "very nice" telegram from The King, wishing the Fab Four "tremendous success."
 Notoriously known for being jealous of The Beatles, Elvis had actually done no such thing.
 His manager, Colonel Tom Parker, was responsible for the note, and only sent it because he thought it would make Elvis look good.
 (Apparently, the disdain was mutual; when the band received the telegram prior to their performance, Harrison reportedly asked, mockingly, "Elvis who?")